 Companies hosting more traditional Hackathons

 Credit card company Capital One even has a Hackathon API named Nessie.
-The program gives developers access to “a multitude of real public-facing data - such as ATM and bank branch locations - along with mock customer account data.”
+The program gives developers access to “a multitude of real public-facing data – such as ATM and bank branch locations – along with mock customer account data.”
 Anyone can access the API at any time for their own hackathon or smaller project day.
-Their public hackathon in March 2015, (similar to one hosted by Sears) gave two challenges: engage millennials on mobile and help cool consumer’s fear of personal finance, along with three cash prizes from $5k to $12k.
-Participants were able to retain ownership of their code while Capital One could access and use all ideas generated.
+Their public hackathon in March 2015, (similar to one hosted by Sears) gave two challenges: engage millennials on mobile and help cool consumers’ fear of personal finance.
+Participants were offered three cash prizes from $5k to $12k.
+They were also able to retain ownership of their code while Capital One could access and use all ideas generated.

-Capital One also hosts internal hackathons, their second brought together 30 associates to create minimum viable products in 15 hours.
+Capital One also hosts internal hackathons.
+Their second hackathon brought together 30 associates to create minimum viable products in 15 hours.
 They structured the event as such: “Five teams built out four distinct concepts to address real-world personas.
 Each team of developers, designers, and product managers worked together to solve insights contained in the presented personas.”
 Managing Vice President of Digital, Tom Poole, provided closing thoughts on why these events are important.
 He said, “The problems we face today aren’t certain at all.
-And so what we’re really doing is harnessing people's creativity and ingenuity to design solutions that map to the chaos of the real world business problems we face.”
+And so what we’re really doing is harnessing people's creativity and ingenuity to design solutions that map to the chaos of the real-world business problems we face.”

 How companies are shaping their own hackathons

 Many companies are now taking this ultra-collaborative idea internally.
-Ryan Oglseby, a developer at Thoughtworks, provides an excellent definition of how this idea translates into the workplace in “Hackathons for the Enterprise.”
+Ryan Oglesby, a developer at Thoughtworks, provides an excellent definition of how this idea translates into the workplace in “Hackathons for the Enterprise.”
 He says, “A hackathon is a period of continuous time (more than one day) in which a team focuses their effort on innovation rather than on their normal day-to-day routine.”
 Each company has its own take on the hackathon methodology, but overall it involves a level of interdepartmental collaboration that creates new ideas.
-Whether this collaboration takes place over days, an hour or two, provides a cash prize or has nothing at all to do with work, is up to the company.
+Whether this collaboration takes place over days or an hour or two, provides a cash prize, or has nothing at all to do with work, is up to the company.

 Mada Seghete, Co-Founder of Branch Metrics says hackathons helped build her company to 50 people in 18 months.
 The experience of attending these events helped her and a small team build prototypes and bond.
 She says, “Hackathons force you to think about things more deeply and in a different light (and with different viewpoints) than you’d normally get in everyday work.
 That’s because you’re not focused on your existing projects or KPIs, so you get to form new teams with different people to achieve a different type of task.
 We believe in this so much that Branch now has started internal hackathons.
 By having people work together who otherwise never interact, we force new ideas and perspectives that exponentially accelerate the progress of an idea.”